 Brands that explore digital realities now are more likely to be at the forefront of the field.
 It’s the best time to try and test new innovative MR strategies before this space really explodes.
 Whilst we can’t affirmatively conclude the future, marketing is guaranteed to revolve around mixed reality.

 Save costs and improve efficiencies

 Most startups are established with the primary goal of generating money.
 Once they’re on track, expansion follows.
 In order to protect and maximize profits as a means of survival and expansion, saving costs and maximizing efficiencies become key to all SMEs.

 The technology can help filter through the skills available without having to scour through hundreds of CVs and applications.
 The use of gamification here can be incredibly efficient.
-By asking candidates to engage in a gamified recruitment process, they’re more likely to demonstrate their true-self and reveal all the information you need to know in an interactive way.
-From here, the scores, levels-reached, or performances of the candidates can be measured to inform your recruitment process.
+By asking candidates to engage in a gamified recruitment process, they’re more likely to demonstrate their true self and reveal all the information they need to know in an interactive way.
+From here, the scores, levels reached, or performances of the candidates can be measured to inform your recruitment process.

 Training your employees can either be:

 Rather than falling into either category – abandon the books and cancel that one-on-one mentor session with employees.
 Rather, make use of the digital and virtual worlds mixed reality has to offer.
 Generate your training room using VR and let employees practice in digital scenarios.
 Alternatively, utilize augmented reality to enhance the visual representation of your training session through the trainees’ camera lens.

 Mixed reality for SMEs in a nutshell

 These digital realities offer a way for you to expand your customer reach, generate buzz around your brand and train your employees more effectively – all from great distances.
 The costs saved, both in terms of monetary and time resources, will situate any SME in a solid position to embrace the new technological wave, compete in their market, and ultimately survive.